Payables

 Scheduling Payables

-Sending a Payable Today
+Sending a Payable Immediately

-Sending a Payable in the Future
+Sending a Payable on a Defined Date in the Future

-- To send a payable in the future, set send_on
+- To create a scheduled Payable on a defined date in the future, set send_on to a future date in Pacific time.

 Updating Payables

-Payables can be updated while they are in any of the Changeable
+Payables can be updated while they are in any of the Changeable statuses.

 Versioning of Payables

-number.
+Payables have a version number, which is an integer that starts with 1 when the Payable is first created.
+If you plan on editing your Payables, you should store the version number along with the Payable ID.
+When you submit a PATCH request to update a Payable, you must include the current version number.
 This is verified against Routable's data to ensure that you are editing the most recent version of the Payable and that you have not missed a change that has occurred elsewhere, such as by an automated process or on the Routable Dashboard.
-If you submitted a version
+If you submitted a version number that does not match our current data, a 409 Conflict status will be returned.
+The returned Payable object will contain the new, incremented version number.

 Line Items

-When Payables are updated, you can make changes to the line items as well.
+When Payables are updated, you can make changes to the line_items as well.

-To make no changes to any of the Payable's line items, omit the
+:zzz: To make no changes to any of the Payable's line items, omit the line_items property entirely from the Update Payable request.

-If you are adding, updating or deleting any line items, line items that are not changing should have just their
+:white-check-mark: If you are adding, updating or deleting any line items, line items that are not changing should have just their id included in the Update Payable request.

 // The line item with id "3b87b3d5-30d5-4bd0-a268-71f635ba973e" will remain unchanged